ncayllahua/GigisPizzaHOL/fn_pizza_discount_cloud_events.md

 ![](./media/faas-create-function22.PNG)

 Then review the code of the dockerfile file and comment next lines putting # before the sentences.
 This lines is for the optional part of the demo that takes the oci **config** and **oci_api_key.pem** files from a pipeline build machine that is in developer cloud service.
-At this machine the oci config file point to /home/builder/.oci/oci_api_key.pem path for the api private key file, but you will can know about that if you complete the optional part of the HOL.
+In that machines, the oci config file **key_file** var, point to /home/builder/.oci/oci_api_key.pem path for the api private key file, but you will can know more about that, if you complete the optional part of the HOL.
+Comment:
 ```dockerfile
 RUN mkdir -p /home/builder/.oci
 ```